The Neighbourhood Grants program is temporarily on hold due to COVID-19.

 Puppets for U

-The Neighbourhood Grants Program provides $1,000 - $3,000 in funding to support resident-led groups to make changes they want to see in their communities.
+The City of Toronto's Neighbourhood Grants Program provides $1,000–$3,000 in funding to support resident-led groups to make changes they want to see in their communities.

-Social Planning Toronto's role is to distribute funds to the resident-led groups and to provide training and other supports, as needed.
+Social Planning Toronto is excited to partner with the City of Toronto to support the Neighbourhood Grants Program.
+Our role is to distribute funds to the resident-led groups and to provide training and other supports, as needed.

 Learn more about the program and our skills-building and connecting opportunities for grant recipients in the video below.